-Provide information on the following: Cover page: □ name of the facility; ☐ address, telephone, e-mail; □ contact information.
-Introduction: □ welcome statement: ☐ description of the ELC facility, who you are, etc. The services: □ overview of the type of services being offered to children; □ a description of the learning principles and goals and the measures that will be taken to reach those goals: □ where providing services to infants and preschool children, indicate which curriculum is being used: ☐ what type of activities the children are doing throughout their day, what kind of a flexible routine can the parents and their children expect; □ how services for school-aged children will promote their learning outside the formal school curriculum.
-Hours of operation: $\Box$ the daily hours of operation; □ extended hours or overnight services, if applicable; □ when facility is closed i.e., statutory holidays, storms, summer, vacation, etc. Enrolment and discharge procedures: ☐ the enrolment process, part-time/full-time, documents required, proof of immunization, preliminary visit, specific requirements such as whether the child must be toilet trained, etc.; discharge procedures, for example, two weeks' notice in lieu of payment when removing a child from the facility, children with challenging behaviours, non-payment of fees, etc.
+Provide information on the following: Cover page: □ name of the facility; □ address, telephone, e-mail; □ contact information.
+Introduction: □ welcome statement: ☐ description of the ELC facility, who you are, etc.; □ number and ages of children the centre is licensed for; information on the facility's administrative structure: individual ownership, partnership, business organization or non-profit organization with board of directors.
+The services: □ overview of the type of services being offered to children; □ a description of the learning principles and goals and the measures that will be taken to reach those goals: □ where providing services to infants and preschool children, indicate which curriculum is being used; □ what type of activities the children are doing throughout their day, what kind of a flexible routine can the parents and their children expect: □ how services for school-aged children will promote their learning outside the formal school curriculum.
+Hours of operation: ☐ the daily hours of operation; □ extended hours or overnight services, if applicable; □ when facility is closed i.e., statutory holidays, storms, summer, vacation, etc. Enrolment and discharge procedures:

-Fee and payment schedules:

-the fees charged for full day, half day, school-age, family discounts (operators may want to list the fees in an appendix to include at the end of the handbook);

-how payments are to be made - weekly, bi-weekly, monthly, post-dated checks, automatic withdrawals;

-payment requirements when parents arrive late to pick up their child, if applicable.

-Transportation:

-whether the facility provides a transportation service, i.e. daily pick-up and delivery of children; what kind of vehicles are being used;

-what the arrangements are for children walking to school.

-Outings and activities off the premises:

-whether children will participate in outings;

-types of organized activities that may take place away from the facility, i.e. field trips, visits to the library, daily walks, etc.;

-what the transportation arrangements are for taking the children on outings, i.e. types of vehicles.

-requirement for booster seats, etc.;

-whether additional fees are required for special outings, activities, etc.

-Administration of medication:

-the facility's practices with regards to the administration of medication to children including written consent;

-requirements related to the medication, i.e. provided by parents, in the original container, labelled with child's name, etc.

-Child illness:

-the facility's practices with regards to the acceptance of ill children, and the exclusion criteria in accordance with the Guidelines for the Prevention and Control of Communicable Diseases in Early Learning and Childcare (ELC) Facilities;

-the requirement that a sick child must be picked up from the facility within one hour of notification. the requirement for parents to complete the Return After Exclusion form.

-Absences:

-the requirement for parents to report absences and the reason why.

-Emergency evacuation plan:

-procedures for emergency evacuation including informing parents of any evacuation; location of an alternate accommodation for children and transportation to the alternate location if policable.

-the requirement to have monthly fire drills.

-Child guidance:

-describe how operator will guide children's behaviour; what positive child guidance techniques are used by the facility.

-Child abuse and neglect protocol:

-reporting requirements for an ELC facility as found in The Child and Youth Well-being Act.
+□ the enrolment process, part-time/full-time, documents required, proof of immunization, preliminary visit, specific requirements such as whether the child must be toilet trained, etc.;

+discharge procedures, for example, two weeks' notice in lieu of payment when removing a child from the facility, children with challenging behaviours, non-payment of fees, etc. Fe e and payment schedules: the fees charged for full day, half day, school-age, family discounts (operators may want to list the fees in an appendix to include at the end of the handbook); how payments are to be made - weekly, bi-weekly, monthly, post-dated checks, automatic withdrawals; payment requirements when parents arrive late to pick up their child, if applicable. ansportation: whether the facility provides a transportation service, i.e. daily pick-up and delivery of children; what kind of vehicles are being used; what the arrangements are for children walking to school. tings and activities off the premises: whether children will participate in outings; types of organized activities that may take place away from the facility, i.e. field trips, visits to the library, daily walks, etc.; what the transportation arrangements are for taking the children on outings, i.e. types of vehicles, requirement for booster seats, etc.; whether additional fees are required for special outings, activities, etc. ministration of medication: the facility's practices with regards to the administration of medication to children including written consent; requirements related to the medication, i.e. provided by parents, in the original container, labelled with child's name, etc. ild illness: the facility's practices with regards to the acceptance of ill children, and the exclusion criteria Ц in accordance with the Guidelines for the Prevention and Control of Communicable Diseases in Early Learning and Childcare (ELC) Facilities; the requirement that a sick child must be picked up from the facility within one hour of notification. the requirement for parents to complete the Return After Exclusion form.
+A b sences: the requirement for parents to report absences and the reason why.
+En nergency evacuation plan: procedures for emergency evacuation including informing parents of any evacuation; location of an alternate accommodation for children and transportation to the alternate location if applicable; the requirement to have monthly fire drills. ild guidance: describe how staff members guide children's behaviour; what positive child guidance techniques are used by the facility. reporting requirements for an ELC facility as found in The Family Services Act .